interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 Content-Type: application/octet-stream
 Authorization: Bearer zxcljvoizuu09wqqpowipoalksdflksjdgxclvkjl0s909asdf
 Request-Id: 42ee09c8-a6de-4ae3-8a47-4732b0cbb07b
-Idempotency-Key: 6ff99499-008e-4499-8644-048450627496

 < Body: Binary OER-Encoded ILP Fulfill or Reject Packet >
 ```

-- **Path** &mdash; A connector MAY specify any HTTP path for their peer to send ILP packets to.
+- **Path** &mdash; HTTP path from the callback URL in the original request carrying the ILP Prepare.
 - **Host Header** &mdash; The standard [HTTP Host Header](https://tools.ietf.org/html/rfc2616#section-14.23) indicating the domain of the HTTP server the Request is sent to.
 - **Content-Type Header** &mdash; MUST be set to `application/octet-stream`.
-- **Request Id Header** &mdash; Request ID from the corresponding ILP Prepare, which is a UUIDv4.
+- **Request Id Header** &mdash; Request ID from the corresponding ILP Prepare, which is a UUIDv4, matching this reply to the original request.
-- **Idempotency Key Header** &mdash; _Optional_.
-UUIDv4 to uniquely identify this ILP Fulfill or Reject packet.
 - **Body** &mdash; ILP Packet encoded using OER, as specified in [RFC 27: Interledger Protocol V4](./0027-interledger-protocol-4/0027-interledger-protocol-4.md).

 #### Response